 Okay so ya roll out your dough and WAIT.
 I have something else to add. (is that your head in your hands? already?)
 I had two leftover balls of dough from those chickeny calzones I made a while back, so I used them here.
 Like, in two batches.
 BUT, if you want to use one large ball of dough, victory!

 After you roll it out you get the edges all trimmed up into a huge square.
 I think I might have rolled mine out a tad too thin.
 But let the moon tide of your soul guide your every move.

 Okay then brush some buffalo sauce over the square.
+Use a pizza cutter to cut them into smallish rectangles.
+Like 3×4 or something.
 Then sprinkle on that poached chicken (which you can do early in the day when Days of Our Lives is on but you didn’t hear that from me) On goes some crumbled blue cheese.

 Speaking of crumbling: me with my frickin’ nail biting.
 I swear when I look at my fingers they’re like little cheese sticks BEGGING to be chewed on.
 That’s the grossest thing I’ve ever typed.
 But probably not.